Attorney General of the Gambia: History

 The office of Attorney General has been described by Hassan Bubacar Jallow as having "great antiquity" in the Gambia.
 Its origins can be traced back to the creation of the office of King's Advocate in 1831, formed to head the Legal Adviser's Office.
 From 1831 to 1837, Andrew Hunter, the Colonial Secretary, performed the office as part of his duties.
 After his death from yellow fever in April 1837, Thomas Lewis Ingram became the acting King's Advocate.
-In 1839, following the accession of Queen Victoria, Richard Pine was appointed as the Queen's Advocate.
-In 1841, John Iles Mantell was appointed as the Queen's Advocate, serving until 1847, when he became Chief Justice.
+In 1839, following the accession of Queen Victoria, Richard Pine was appointed the Queen's Advocate.
+In 1841, John Iles Mantell was appointed the Queen's Advocate, serving until 1847, when he became Chief Justice.
 In the early 1860s, Alexander Ingram was the Queen's Advocate.
 From 1861 to 1866, Thomas Brown served as Queen's Advocate.

 The first Attorney General of the Gambia, William Richard Townsend, was appointed in 1902.
 The Legal Adviser's Office was staffed with Legal Assistants, who assisted the Attorney General in his work.
-The first of these was Donald Kingdom, who went on to become Chief Justice of Nigeria in 1929.
+The first of these was Donald Kingdon, who went on to become Chief Justice of Nigeria in 1929.
 From 1913 to 1945, these Legal Assistants were known as Legal Advisers to the Crown.
 In 1945, the Legal Adviser's Office was re-designated as the Crown Law Office, with the Attorney General remaining as its head.

 The office underwent a period of growth.
 In 1953, only the Attorney General and a single Legal Adviser were listed as law officers in the Gambia, but by 1966, an Attorney General, Solicitor General, Registrar General and Crown Counsel were all recorded.
 1966 was also the first time a Solicitor General was provided for the Gambia.
 The 1965 constitution, upon independence, provided for the Attorney General to be the principal legal adviser to the Gambian government and also stated that it should be a full government minister.
 The constitution also created the independent office of Director of Public Prosecutions to oversee criminal prosecutions.

 In 1968, a Ministry of Justice was created, with the new title of the department becoming the Attorney General's Chambers and Ministry of Justice.
 The 1970 republican constitution made the Attorney General a voting member of the House of Representatives.